East Carroll Parish, Louisiana: Demographics

+2020 census

 As of the 2020 United States census, there were 7,459 people, 2,037 households, and 1,193 families residing in the parish.

+Out of Louisiana's 64 parishes, it is one of six that have an African-American Majority (2020).

 Economy and poverty data

 East Carroll Parish is still largely agricultural, with 74% of its land devoted to crops.
 As farm labor needs have been reduced by mechanization and farms have been consolidated into larger units, jobs in the area have been reduced.
 Agriculture may take the form of aquaculture, and row crops.

 Of 3,197 counties ranked by the U.S. Census Bureau in 2011 for "estimated percent of people of all ages in poverty", East Carroll Parish was fifth.
 It was estimated that 44 percent of the rural county's residents lived in poverty.

 Education

-Public schools in East Carroll Parish are operated by the East Carroll Parish School Board.
+Public schools in East Carroll Parish are operated by the East Carroll Parish School Board, which covers the entire parish.
 In an infographic released by Graphiq, East Carroll Parish is ranked as the least educated parish in Louisiana with 32.29% of 25 year-olds without a high school diploma and 9.4% of 25 year-olds with a bachelor's degree or higher.